Administrative Law

 1. Zoning Violations

-For situations like construction without building permit, unauthorised renovation, use contrary to zoning plan:
+For situations such as construction without a building permit, unauthorised renovation, or use contrary to the zoning plan:

 - Permit cancellation